iarsystems/cmake-tutorial/README.md

 For questions related to this tutorial: try the [wiki][url-repo-wiki] or check [earlier issues][url-repo-issue-old].
 If those don't help, create a [new issue][url-repo-issue-new] with detailed information.

 [^1]: For more information, see the "Installation and Licensing" guide for your product.
-If you do not have a license, [contact us](https://iar.com/about/contact).
+If you are not a subscriber yet, [contact us](https://iar.com/about/contact).
 [^2]: CMake has built-in IAR C/C++ Compiler support for the following non-Arm architectures: 8051, AVR, MSP430, RH850, RISC-V, RL78, RX, STM8 and V850.
 [^3]: For interactively debugging of executable files (`*.elf`) using the C-SPY Debugger from the IAR Embedded Workbench IDE, read [this wiki article][url-wiki-ide-build-debug].